hivemq/hivemq4-docker-images/README.md

 * Create the service using `kubectl create -f web.yaml`

-*Note that depending on your provider of Kubernetes environment, load balancers might not be available or additional configuration may be necessary to access the HiveMQ Control Center.*
+**Note:** Depending on your provider of Kubernetes environment, load balancers might not be available or additional configuration may be necessary to access the HiveMQ Control Center.

-### Accessing the MQTT port using external clients
+### Accessing the MQTT Port Using External Clients

 To allow access for the MQTT port of a cluster running on Kubernetes, follow these steps:

 * Create a service exposing the MQTT port using a load balancer.
-You can use the following YAML definition:
+You can use the following YAML definition (as `mqtt.yaml`):

 ```
 kind: Service